data-8/kubeadm-bootstrap/README.md

 Congratulations, you have a working multi-node Kubernetes cluster!
 You can repeat these steps to add as many new nodes as you want :)

+## Docker Storage Base Directory
+By default, Docker puts all of the images and other work files in a directory on the boot volume of the instance, called `/var/lib/docker`.
+This is quite convenient for a simple trial system, but this directory can easily fill up causing disastrous results for your cluster.

+It is highly recommended that you mount an external volume as `/var/lib/docker` on each host before running the bootstrap script.
+Don't forget to configure this mount to be restored upon reboot or else docker will quietly create a new directory and start storing the files on your boot volume as a ticking time bomb.

 ## Next step?